Swiss economy defies doomsayers, weathers franc shock

 Johnston says strong demand in Switzerland and the reduced cost of imported ingredients from Europe have allowed her to continue to manufacture at home instead of shifting to lower cost production sites.

-But Nick Hayek, chief executive of watch group Swatch UHR.VX, worries that the strong franc could force others to shift production abroad, posing a "latent threat" to Swiss prosperity.
+But Nick Hayek, chief executive of watch group Swatch , worries that the strong franc could force others to shift production abroad, posing a "latent threat" to Swiss prosperity.

 Unemployment has ticked up slightly, albeit from very low levels, over the past months.
 And the KOF's employment indicator fell to its weakest level in more than five years in April.

-"Everything that accelerates deindustrialization is very dangerous for a country," said Hayek, who was highly critical of the SNB decision back in January, warning of a "tsunami" for the broader economy.
+"Everything that accelerates deindustrialisation is very dangerous for a country," said Hayek, who was highly critical of the SNB decision back in January, warning of a "tsunami" for the broader economy.